wrble/public/aws-instance-types.md

 ## AWS Instance Type Cheat Sheet

-Cache invalidation and naming things.
-AWS has certainly had a hard time of the latter.
-The variety of instance types they offer and how long they're been around make it really difficult to be consistent in naming things.
+Cache invalidation and naming things - AWS has certainly had a hard time of the latter.
+Between the variety of instance types they offer and how long they're been around, there’s no consistency.

-Every time I'm starting a new service to run internally or reviewing something we have going, I find myself struggling to find the right instance type for the needs.
-For instance, there are three families (r, x, z) that optimize RAM in various ways in various combinations and I always forget about the x and z variants.
+Whether starting a new service to run internally or reviewing something we have going, it’s always a struggle to find the right instance type for the needs.
+For example, there are three families (r, x, z) that optimize RAM in various ways in various combinations yet I always forget about the x and z variants.

-So I put together this "cheat sheet" for us internally and thought I'd share it for anyone interested.
-Pull requests welcome for updates.
+So I put together this "cheat sheet" for us internally and thought I'd share here for anyone else to use; pull requests welcome for updates.

 NOTE: Each vCPU is a thread of an Intel or AMD core, except where noted.

 ### Family Overview

+* [H](#H): Lots of locally attached spinning HDD.
+* [P](#P): NVIDIA GPUs for machine learning and HPC.
 * [a](#a): First generation graviton Arm processors, use [m6g](#m6g), [c6g](#c6g), or [r6g](#r6g) instead.
 * [c](#c): Compute-optimized with various core types.
 * [d](#d): Locally attached spinning HDD.